Rahulkhinchi03/Rahulkhinchi03/README.md

  ### About Me 🚀

 🎓 I’m a Junior pursuing my bachelor's in Computer Science & Engineering.
 My aim is to become a T-Shaped Developer (Design, Develop, Test, Deploy) before I graduate (April 2024).
-I am currently a Developer Advocate Intern at Onboardbase (Since March 2023).
+I am currently a Developer Advocate Intern at Onboardbase.

 * 👨‍🦰  I'm 20 🎉
 * 🌍  I'm based in Rajkot, India